-Capital expenditure in aggregate comprises Petroleum US\$5,600 million growth and US\$279 million other (2013: US\$6,883 million growth and US\$11 million other) and Potash US\$533 million growth and US\$11 million other (2013: US\$139 million of Petroleum capitalised exploration (2013: US\$153 million).
-Includes US\$138 million of Petroleum capitalised exploration (2013: US\$153 million). - Includes US\$128 million of Petroleum exploration expenditure previously capitalised, written off as impaired (included in depreciation and amortisation) (2013: US\$98 million). - (vi) Includes an expense of US\$143 million incurred in May 2014 related to the purchase price adjustment for the Browse asset sale completed in the 2013 financial year. (vii) Includes an expense of US\$112 million incurred in November 2013 related to the closure of the UK pension plan.
-Also includes a gain of US\$120 million related to the - (vii) Includes Macedon, Pyrenees, Stybarrow, Neptune, Minerva, Angostura, Genesis, Pakistan, divisional activities, business development and ceased and sold operations.
+(iii) Capital expenditure in aggregate comprises Petroleum US\$5,600 million growth and US\$279 million other (2013: US\$6,883 million growth and US\$184 million other) and Potash US\$533 million growth and US\$11 million other (2013: US\$597 million growth and US\$11 million other).

+(iv) Includes US\$231 million of Petroleum capitalised exploration (2013: US\$153 million).

+(v) Includes US\$128 million of Petroleum exploration expenditure previously capitalised, written off as impaired (included in depreciation and amortisation) (2013: US\$98 million).

+(vi) Includes an expense of US\$143 million incurred in May 2014 related to the purchase price adjustment for the Browse asset sale completed in the 2013 financial year.

+(vii) Includes an expense of US\$112 million incurred in November 2013 related to the closure of the UK pension plan.
+Also includes a gain of US\$120 million related to the sale of the Liverpool Bay asset in March 2014.

+(viii) Includes Macedon, Pyrenees, Stybarrow, Neptune, Minerva, Angostura, Genesis, Pakistan, divisional activities, business development and ceased and sold operations.
 Also includes the Caesar oil pipeline and the Cleopatra gas pipeline which are equity accounted investments and are reported on a proportionate consolidation basis (with the exception of net operating assets).

-(xi) Includes an unrealised gain of US\$74 million related to Angostura embedded derivative (2013: US\$84 million unrealised loss).
+(ix) Includes an unrealised gain of US\$74 million related to Angostura embedded derivative (2013: US\$84 million unrealised loss).

-- Includes closed mining and smelting operations in Canada and the United States.
+(x) Includes closed mining and smelting operations in Canada and the United States.

-Includes statutory adjustments for the Caesar oil pipeline and the Cleopatra gas pipeline to reconcile the proportionately consolidated business total to the statutory result.
+(xi) Includes statutory adjustments for the Caesar oil pipeline and the Cleopatra gas pipeline to reconcile the proportionately consolidated business total to the statutory result.